ub-math/exam_guides/docs/instructor.md

 this data can flag students who leave a proctored Zoom meeting after a few minutes, complete the exam in an unproctored setting and then submit their work to Gradescope.

-* The Associate Chair will send you a link to the Gallery View video recordings from each proctoring session, and the Zoom Meeting
+* The Michelle Hacker will send you a link to the Gallery View video recordings from each proctoring session, and the Zoom Meeting
   Report csv files that contain a record of every joining and leaving.
 * The times when students submitted their work to Gradescope can be obtained as follows:
   - Go to your course in Gradescope.